 Investment income paid to foreign investors in Australian land-owning vehicles is generally subject to Australian withholding tax (generally 10 per cent for interest, 30 per cent for unfranked dividends and up to 47 per cent for trust income distributions).
 Lower withholding rates may apply in certain circumstances pursuant to double-tax agreements.

 Concessional withholding tax applies to income distributions by trusts that satisfy the conditions for being characterised as a 'Managed Investment Trust' for tax purposes: see Section IV.v for more detail.

 While interest is subject to a maximum 10 per cent withholding tax, thin capitalisation rules generally apply to disallow tax deductions for the entity paying the interest where leverage exceeds 60 per cent of the value of the underlying assets, which increases the overall effective tax rate.
 Other transfer pricing rules apply to prevent payment of non-arm's length fees to offshore entities.

 Corporate real estate

-Recently, real estate-heavy corporations have been increasingly exploring and pursuing strategies for the separation and spin-off or securitisation of their real estate assets.
+Real estate-heavy corporations have continued to explore and pursue strategies for separation and spin-off or securitisation of their real estate assets.